Deep vein thrombosis (DVT)

 If possible, take a family member or friend with you to help you remember the information you're given.

-For DVT, questions to ask your doctor include:
+For DVT, questions to ask your health care provider include:

-Will I need to restrict my physical activity or travel?
+- Will I need to restrict travel or activities?

 What to expect from your doctor